Newcoin-Foundation/newcoin-foundation.github.io/README.md

 * DAO organization including on-chain voting and collective economic decision making (staking into others, buying NFTs, issuing currency)
 * Local NFT Marketplace

+## Working with Newcoin

+You need
+* an account with private key in order to send state altering transactions into blockchain
+* Currency on that account

+### Initialization

+Newcoin constructor accepts Blockchain URLs and contract names working in this blockchain.